Master of Arts in Theological Studies (M.A.T.S.)

 - TOEFL (Test of English as a Foreign Language) Any applicant whose native language is not English must also submit a score of at least 550 (paper-based) or 80 (Internet-based) on the TOEFL.
 Students should arrange to take the TOEFL by visiting www.toefl.org or by writing to Educational Testing Service at P.O.
 Box 955, Princeton, NJ 08540.

-Once the above material is completed, an international prospect may begin the standard application process below.
+Once the above material is completed, an international prospect may begin the standard application process by clicking on the "Apply Now" button below.
 Following an admission decision, the applicant will need to complete the Affidavit of Financial Support, including an official bank statement.
+The USCIS (United States Citizenship and Immigration Services) requires proof of funds totaling approximately $30,000 (minus any scholarship assistance) in order for an I-20 to be processed, therefore it is recommended that funding is secured before the completion of the application process.

 *A note regarding student visas: The United States Information Agency's insurance regulations for J visa holders require international students and their dependents to have and maintain health insurance during residency in the United States.
 Proof of coverage is required before registering for classes.
 The law mandates that Samford University must deny student status to international students who do not continue to comply.
 Information about specific carriers, minimum coverages, and premium costs is available from Samford University Health Services.